Agile-Labs-Tech/agilelabs-isms-policy/14 ICT SOPs/README.md

 1. A comprehensive set of documents shall be created and/or stored for any additional system that is developed and implemented in-house, or provided by an external vendor.
 2. A complete system and network configuration and diagram shall also be created and made available.
 3. Essential information for critical servers shall also be provided; including the number and size of partitions, number of cylinders, directory trees, directory names, software extensions, etc.
-4. All system and related documentation provided by vendors are to be kept in the computer room.
+4. All system and related documentation provided by vendors are to be kept in the secure storage.
 The documentation consists of manuals in physical and electronic formats (e.g. CD).
 5. All system or related work performed (including OS upgrade, patching update, etc.) shall be properly recorded in detail in the Daily Log book.
 6. Each change to office automation systems and network infrastructure must be made in the following way:

-    1. change may be proposed by the System Administrator (SA)
+    1. change may be proposed by any member in the Risk Management Communittee (RMC)
     2. change must be authorized by the Tech Leader (TL); who must assess its justification for business and potential negative security impacts
     3. changes must be implemented by the SA
     4. TL is responsible for checking that the change has been implemented in accordance with the requirement